narcode/codeklavier/README.md

 [Publications page](https://codeklavier.space/publications)

 ## Support
-This project is made possible by the Creative Industries Fonds NL, our angel sponsor and the festivals and venues that book us for paid concerts.
-However, our funding will soon run out so if you believe in the project and would like to support it, please consider "buying us a coffee".
+This project was made possible by the Creative Industries Fund NL, our angel sponsor and the festivals and venues that book us for paid concerts.
+However, our initial funding has come to an end so if you believe in the project and would like to support it, please consider "buying us a coffee".
 Every little bit counts and we greatly appreciate your support!

 [![ko-fi](https://www.ko-fi.com/img/donate_sm.png)](https://ko-fi.com/J3J7PGIE)